 1. Explore Banff’s Must-See Attractions

-Banff is home to some of Canada’s most famous landmarks.
+Banff National Park is home to some of Canada’s most famous landmarks.
 Here are a few you can’t miss:

-Moraine Lake: Known for its stunning turquoise waters and the dramatic Valley of the Ten Peaks, Moraine Lake is a photographer’s dream.
-However, access is restricted to shuttle services only, so plan ahead.
+Famous for its striking turquoise waters and the breathtaking Valley of the Ten Peaks, Moraine Lake is a paradise for photographers.
+However, access is limited to shuttle services, so be sure to plan ahead.

 Johnston Canyon: Walk along catwalks to see stunning waterfalls and deep canyon walls.
 It’s an easy hike suitable for all ages.